mukit-rahman1/Zephyr-RTOS-Playground/README.md

 - Uses a GPIO button interrupt to **toggle a paused state**
 - Temperature logging using DS18B20 sensor

-The purpose of this project is to become familiar with Zephyr RTOS and West to be able to develop on the STM32 Satnoggs Communications board in Queen's Space Engineering Team
+The purpose of this project is to become familiar with Zephyr RTOS and West
 ---

 ## Install